jambuur/APEDSK99/README.md

 # APEDSK99

+###February 2023: MAJOR UPDATE in progress

+check the TI Italian User Club for a review of the new version: https://www.ti99iuc.it/web/index.php?pagina=articoli&artid=219#.Y-gqDi9BxaS

+I am working on updating this page, youtube channel etc; stay tuned.
+Biggest takeaway is that APEDSK99 is now pretty much plug and play.
+I am thinking of supplying pre-assembled APEDSK99 shields only and leave the user to source a cheap Arduino UNO + Ethernet Shield combo.
+I have also been approached by a web shop interested in selling complete kits.
+Stay tuned :-)

 ### *Arduino DSKx emulator / 32K / FTP / NTP shield for the TI99/4a*

 APEDSK99 is an Arduino shield that emulates 3 DS/DD/80T floppy drives for the TI99/4a home computer.
 Combined with a Ethernet / SD shield it allows you to load and save Disk-On-A-Disk (DOAD) floppy images on a SD card or FTP server.
 It includes the necessary 32K RAM expansion and adds NTP date and time to BASIC.
 The APEDSK99 shield plugs directly into the side port and is powered separately from a USB cable.